steveiliop56/tinyauth-docs/docs/guides/tailscale-oauth.md

 ## Create the Tailscale OAuth app

-You firstly need to create the Tailscale OAuth application, this can be done by opening the settings [here](https://login.tailscale.com/admin/settings/oauth) and clicking Generate OAuth Client.
+You firstly need to create the Tailscale OAuth application, this can be done by opening the settings [here](https://login.tailscale.com/admin/settings/oauth) and clicking _Generate OAuth Client_.
 You should see a screen like this:

 <img src="/screenshots/tailscale-oauth-generate.png" alt="Tailscale Generate OAuth" width="512">

-There just fill in a description, e.g. "Tinyauth" and make sure you tick the Read checkbox in the Users category, then just click Generate Client.
+There just fill in a description, e.g. "Tinyauth" and make sure you tick the Read checkbox in the Users category, then just click _Generate Client_.
 A new pop-up should appear with your Client ID and secret, make sure you note these down as we will need them later.
 That's it!
 We are done with Tailscale!

 ## Configure Tinyauth